Student / Personal Project

 Whether we perceive a positive or negative social media experience often comes down to how we use and contextualize it in our lives.

-Recent journal studies reflect this, showing that negative emotions from time on products like facebook, twitter, and instagram use aren’t just tied to time, but also to how we interact and perceive others while there.
+Recent journal studies reflect this, showing that negative emotions from time on products like facebook, twitter, and instagram use aren’t just tied to time, but also to how we interact with and perceive others while there.

 Traffic-light color coding tells them whether they failed or succeeded in a one-dimensional way.
 This was stressful to users, and often resulted in abandoning behavior change attempts.